By Yankee Magazine

-On December 14, 2007, this recipe was prepared by culinary students at Southern New Hampshire University and tasted by a panel of esteemed judges to determine, along with our online poll, the winner of the Yankee Magazine Cookie Primary.
-The winner?
-Bill Richardson’s Biscochitos!
+On December 14, 2007, this recipe was prepared by culinary students at Southern New Hampshire University and tasted by a panel of esteemed judges as a part of the Yankee Magazine Cookie Primary to determine, along with our online poll, the ultimate winner — Bill Richardson’s Biscochitos!

 Pinch the edges of the dough around the sides of the pan so the mixture is completely covered.